The Ground Beneath Her Feet

+Reception

+In The Observer, Hermione Lee described the novel as a "very exciting novel, hugely ambitious and original", although she stated that it "isn't without its flaws".
+In a review for The New York Times, Michiko Kakutani was less favourable, describing the novel as "decidedly disappointing".

+Adaptation

 The novel has been turned into a major performance work combining music and film that premiered at the inaugural Manchester International Festival in England on 29 June 2007.
 Composed by Victoria Borisova-Ollas and featuring a film directed by Mike Figgis (Leaving Las Vegas, Internal Affairs), the tale of two star-crossed lovers was performed by the Hallé orchestra, conducted by its music director Mark Elder and Alan Rickman as the narrator, with Tehmina Sunny in the role of Vina.